cisco-open/go-lanai/CONTRIBUTING.md

 **If you discover a security bug, please do not report it through GitHub.
 Instead, please see security procedures in [SECURITY.md](/SECURITY.md).**

+## Getting Started

+After cloning the repository, please follow following step to ensure your development environment is ready to make changes:

+1. If not installed, install `GNU Make`.
+2. Run `make init` to setup environment, install required CLI tools and generate additional Makefile targets (`Makefile-Generated`)
+3. Run `make test` and `make lint` to veryfy that everything are ready to go

 ## Sending Pull Requests

 Before sending a new pull request, take a look at existing pull requests and issues to see if the proposed change or fix